bachmeb/linux-admin/docs/common/git.md

 checking for asciidoc... no
 Using 'grep -a' for sane_grep
-configure: CHECKS for libraries checking for SHA1_Init in -lcrypto... no checking for SHA1_Init in -lssl... no checking for curl_global_init in -lcurl... no checking for XML_ParserCreate in -lexpat... no checking for iconv in -lc... yes checking for deflateBound in -lz... no checking for socket in -lc... yes checking for inet_ntop... yes checking for inet_pton... yes
+configure: CHECKS for libraries checking for SHA1_Init in -lcrypto... yes checking for curl_global_init in -lcurl... yes checking for Curl_ssl_init in -lcurl... yes checking for curl-config... curl-config checking for XML_ParserCreate in -lexpat... no checking for iconv in -lc... yes checking for deflateBound in -lz... yes checking for socket in -lc... yes checking for inet_ntop... yes checking for inet_pton... yes